Buddy Cianci: Mayor of Providence, 1974–1984

 In the fall of 1974, Cianci narrowly beat incumbent Mayor Joseph A. Doorley Jr. on an anti-corruption campaign.
 Cianci was helped by a revolt of Democrats upset with Doorley's administration.
 Cianci presented himself as a visionary reformer, outlining plans to revive an economically troubled downtown, rebuild the waterfront, restore blighted neighborhoods, create parks, and improve schools.
 Positioning himself as "the Anti-Corruption candidate," an Italian-American candidate taking on the Irish-American Democratic machine, Cianci won his first election by 709 votes.

 Cianci became the city's first Italian-American Republican mayor, ending a 150-year "power monopoly" held by Irish Democrats.
 At the age of 33 years, 10 months and seven days, he was then the city's youngest mayor and the first Republican to lead that heavily Democratic city since 1939.
 Cianci was well known to be a charismatic and media-savvy politician.
 Cianci's propensity to attend parades, weddings, public events, and backyard neighborhood barbecues prompted a common joke that Cianci would jump to "attend the opening of an envelope".
 Cianci was revered by many residents of Providence, credited with the revitalizing of the city's economy and image.

-In the mid to late 1970s, Cianci became a rising star in the national Republican Party.
+In the mid- to late 1970s, Cianci became a rising star in the national Republican Party.
 After being introduced by Bob Dole, Cianci made an address at the 1976 Republican convention.
 There was talk of him being the first Italian-American vice president.
 Cianci was also seriously considered for a federal Cabinet seat in the second Gerald Ford administration, had Ford been elected in 1976.
 After Ford's loss to Jimmy Carter, Cianci promoted himself as a candidate for one of Rhode Island's U.S. Senate seats, aiming to expand the Republican Party's ethnic votership.
 Cianci clashed behind the scenes with John Chafee over Rhode Island's Republican nomination for the Senate seat.
 Chafee was elected to the Senate in 1976 and Cianci was re-elected as Mayor of Providence as a Republican in 1978.

 Cianci ran for governor in 1980, losing out to incumbent J. Joseph Garrahy.
 After this loss, Cianci drifted away from the Republican Party after he was not given an appointment in the Reagan administration despite his support of Ronald Reagan and intimations by Reagan's campaign manager, John Sears.
-In 1982 he was re-elected as Mayor of Providence as an independent.
+In 1982, he was reelected as Mayor of Providence as an independent.

 During his first tenure in office, Buddy Cianci often clashed with the Providence City Council over issues such as the municipal budget.
 Cianci was supported by political allies in the Providence City Council's Republican minority.